SushmitaJadhav23/Book_Recommendation_System/Readme.md

 <h1>Hybrid Recommender System</h1>

-Goal: Build a Full stack Data pipeline to build a Recommender system
+Goal: Design and Develop Full stack Data Science pipeline to build a Recommender system

 Use case: Assume, I am working for a online marketplace, the main problem is to increase sales of books by providing personalized recommendation & improve user experience.
 It is very essential to understand user's book reading behavior, before proceeding to provide recommendation.